 President Obama had a lasting impression on the people of the United States and the world as a whole.
-With his statesman-like persona, and sometimes wacky sense of humor, he will definitely not be forgotten.
+With his statesman-like persona and sometimes wacky sense of humor, he will definitely not be forgotten.
 Especially since he was America’s first African-American President.

 But like with most Presidents, many people want to know the kind of watch a man of that stature wears!
 Is it a Rolex, kind of.
-But he did not wear one in office.
+But he did not wear one in the office.
 And, you will be surprised to learn of the other more controversial watch he is also known for.

 Jorg Gray JG6500

 It is perhaps no surprise that Obama most often wore a Jorg Gray watch while he was in office.
-After all, it is American made.
+After all, it is American-made.
 However, the choice of the watch was not actually his, he received it as a gift from the Secret Service and wore it ever since.
 At least until he left office that is.

-Jorg Gray have been making watches in the USA since 1998, so they actually a relative newcomer in the watch world.
+Jorg Gray has been making watches in the USA since 1998, so they actually a relative newcomer in the watch world.
 But having Obama wear one of your watches is certainly a great piece of PR.

-The JG6500 is a classic chronograph in many ways with the standard 3 sub-dials (hours, minutes, seconds) as well as two clear silver pushers either side of the crown.
+The JG6500 is a classic chronograph in many ways with the standard 3 sub-dials (hours, minutes, seconds) as well as two clear silver pushers on either side of the crown.
 The dial is an easy to read white on black with the hour markers large and easy to read, but the Arabic numerals take a back seat.
 There is also a fine minute train around the curve of the bezel too.

 TAG-Heuer Series 1500 WD1211

 Perhaps Obama’s favorite watch and the one seen most often on his wrist before he became President is the affordable TAG Heuer Series 1500.
-It is a simple dive style watch that also has a touch of elegance, without going overboard.
+It is a simple dive-style watch that also has a touch of elegance, without going overboard.

-All stainless steel with some gold touches on the band, crown and face, it has an easy to read white dial with very Rolex inspired hands.
+All stainless steel with some gold touches on the band, crown, and face, it has an easy-to-read white dial with very Rolex-inspired hands.
 There is also a handy date window at 3 o’clock.

 Highgear Enduro Compass